SBoudrias/Inquirer.js/README.md

 ui.updateBottomBar('new bottom bar content');
 ```

-#### Prompt - `inquirer.ui.Prompt`

-This is UI layout used to run prompt.
-This layout is returned by `inquirer.prompt` and you should probably always use `inquirer.prompt` to interface with this UI.

 ## Reactive interface

 Internally, Inquirer uses the [JS reactive extension](https://github.com/Reactive-Extensions/RxJS) to handle events and async flows.